kmcgrath88/FraminghamML-Project/README.md

 <!-- Framingham Heart Study -->
 ## Framingham Heart Study

-The Framingham Heart Study is a long-term prospective study, beginning in 1948, of the etiology of cardiovascular disease among a population of subjects in the community of Framingham, MA .
+The Framingham Heart Study is a long-term prospective study, beginning in 1948, of the etiology of cardiovascular disease among a population of subjects in the community of Framingham, MA.
 This was the first prospective study of cardiovascular disease and identified the concept of risk factors and their joint effects.

 The study began in 1948, with 5,209 subjects initially enrolled.
 Each subject was examined biennially and were regularly surveilled for cardiovascular disease outcomes.
 Key findings from this study include determing the importance of high blood pressure and high cholesterol are risk factors for cardiovascular disease.
 [Additional study information](https://www.nhlbi.nih.gov/science/framingham-heart-study-fhs)

 <!-- Study Data -->
 ## Study Data

-The data used in this project is a subset of the entire study data set obtained from the NHBLI as a [teaching data set](https://biolincc.nhlbi.nih.gov/teaching/).
+The data used in this project is a subset of the entire study data set obtained from the NHLBI as a [teaching data set](https://biolincc.nhlbi.nih.gov/teaching/).
 There were 4,434 participants included in this data set, with clinical data obtained from 1-3 examinations from 1956-1968.
 Each participant was followed for a total of 24 years.

 **Risk factors included in the data set:**
 * Sex